wp-plugins/gwolle-gb/readme.txt

 = 1.4.7 =
 * 2015-08-
-* Make header and notice compatible with MultiLingual plugins.
+* Make header and notice compatible with Multi-Lingual plugins.
-* Move pagination to own file and function.
+* Move pagination to own files and functions.
 * Use h1 headings on admin pages.

 = 1.4.6 =